 We presented theoretical reasons and empirical evidence in favor of the hypothesis that individual work scheduling has significant effects on the speed at which workers can complete assigned jobs.
-Specifically, we claimed that, for given size of assigned workload, workers who juggle too many tasks are necessarily slower than workers who concentrate sequentially on few tasks at the same time.
-Relative to our companion paper (Coviello et al. 2010), that contains a fully fledged model of work scheduling and performance, the theoretical contribution in this paper is to show that, ceteris paribus, a non-permanent increase in new cases opened in one period increases the duration of the cases that are yet to be completed, regardless of whether the worker is in a constant growth path.
+Specifically, we claimed that, for given size of assigned workload, workers who juggle too many tasks are necessarily slower in completing this workload than workers who concentrate sequentially on few tasks at the same time.
+Relative to our theoretical companion paper (Coviello et al. 2010), which contains a fully fledged model of work scheduling and performance but is restricted to constant growth paths as defined in that paper, the theoretical contribution in this paper is to show that, ceteris paribus, a non-permanent increase in new cases opened in one period increases the duration of the cases that are yet to be completed, regardless of whether the worker is in a constant growth path.
 The intuition is that by adding one task to those which the worker is already juggling, she pulls resources away from her other active tasks which are closer to being completed.
 Moreover, the newly opened task does not benefit from being opened earlier, in the sense that it will still have to wait before all other tasks are completed.